iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

     </div>
 </div>
 <div class="caption">
   Illustration of the composition of multiple mechanisms.
-Each mechanism access the data and all the outputs of the previous mechanisms.
+Each mechanism accesses the data and all the outputs of the previous mechanisms.
 </div>

 Let's interpret how gradient descent with many steps fits within the adaptive composition framework.
 We set the $i$-th step of gradient descent as $$M_i$$, taking the output of the previous gradient steps and accessing the data to compute the new parameters $$\theta_{i}$$.
 Then, $$M_{[k]}$$ is the mechanism that releases all the model checkpoints $$\theta_1,\ldots, \theta_k$$ <d-footnote>Another setting, which we do not investigate, is one where only the final outcome is released and other intermediary steps are hidden.
 For reference, check <d-cite key=feldman2018privacy></d-cite>.</d-footnote>.
 Therefore, requiring a privacy guarantee on the adaptive composition of gradient steps is to protect against adversaries seeing the entire parameter trajectory, not just the final model.
 This strong guarantee is often desirable since: